diegozea/MIToS.jl/docs/src/MSA.md

 #### [Example: Reducing redundancy of a MSA](@id Example:-Reducing-redundancy-of-a-MSA)

 MSAs can suffer from an unnatural sequence redundancy and a high number of protein fragments.
-In this example, we will use a sequence clustering to make a non-redundant set of representative sequences using the function `hobohmI` to perform a clustering with the Hobohm I algorithm at 62% identity.
+In this example, we are using a sequence clustering to make a non-redundant set of representative sequences.
+We are going to use the function `hobohmI` to perform the clustering with the Hobohm I algorithm at 62% identity.

 ```@setup msa_clusters
 using Plots
+using StatPlots
+using DataFrames
 gr() # Hide possible warnings
 ```